kohlhofer/Crossings/settings/river-town.md

 ## Notable Places

 - At the edge of town, a sagging house serves as a bar in name only—a gathering place for the most marginalized, where hope is thin and the nights are long.
 The proprietor barely makes a living serving bad alcohol to those with nowhere else to go.
 The protagonist never goes there by choice, but sometimes ends up there by circumstance.
+- The church, a ramshackle structure kept up by Brother Calvin, stands as a symbol of ritual and habit more than faith.
+Its preacher is known for his concern with appearances and propriety, but his sermons ring hollow to many.
+- The general store, run by Mrs. Ada Bell, stands near the center of town.
+Its shelves are never full, but it is a hub for news, barter, and quiet generosity.
+Ada is respected for her steadiness and her ability to keep the store open through hard times.